minhnimble/learning-notes/learning-paths/scrum-master.md

 For Intralinks, The Scrum Reboot has had successes with some teams and struggles with others.
 Adoption at the management tier similarly has peaks and troughs.
 But compared to the first attempt, the renewed effort is resulting in the expected benefits where real change is occurring:
-- What once would have been one large project involving a complete re-implementation of the Intralinks Platform’s UI has gone from a monolithic release plan to a rolling program releasing updates almost monthly.
+- What once would have been one large project involving a complete re-implementation of the Intralinks Platform's UI has gone from a monolithic release plan to a rolling program releasing updates almost monthly.
 - Accumulation of technical debt previously deferred to hardening phases has been eliminated.
 - Sprint Planning has become the venue for the team and the team alone to take on and plan work to be completed in the Sprint.
 - Large “Scrum Team” run by a single “Scrum Manager” was recomposed into two smaller teams (with designers integrated into the team) resulting in lower running costs and greater velocity.